jimmo/micropython/docs/library/machine.SDCard.rst

 storage devices designed to be embedded into other systems.
 All three form share a common protocol for communication with their host system and high-level support looks the same for them all.
-As such in MicroPython they are implemented in a single class called :class:`machine.SDCard` .
+As such in MicroPython they are implemented in a single class called :class:`SDCard` .

 Both SD and MMC interfaces support being accessed with a variety of bus widths.
 When being accessed with a 1-bit wide interface they can be accessed using the SPI protocol.
 Different MicroPython hardware platforms support different widths and pin configurations but for most platforms there is a standard configuration for any given hardware.
-In general constructing an ``SDCard`` object with without passing any parameters will initialise the interface to the default card slot for the current hardware.
+In general constructing an :class:`SDCard` object with without passing any parameters will initialise the interface to the default card slot for the current hardware.
 The arguments listed below represent the common arguments that might need to be set in order to use either a non-standard slot